Anna Leat

-Anna Jessica Leat (born 26 June 2001) is a New Zealand professional footballer who plays as a goalkeeper for Newcastle Jets and the New Zealand women's national team.
+Anna Jessica Leat (born 26 June 2001) is a New Zealand professional footballer who last played as a goalkeeper for Newcastle Jets and the New Zealand women's national team.

 Personal life

 Leat was born in Arrowtown.
 She attended Rangitoto College in Auckland and was named the school's Sportswomen of the Year in 2017 and 2018.

 College career

 In February 2019, Leat started studying at Georgetown University and joined the Georgetown Hoyas as a freshman. she would play 18 games, starting in 16 and only allowing 19 goals, helping the Hoyas to 10 wins.
 She returned to New Zealand after the coronavirus pandemic began.

 Club career

 Leat played for both East Coast Bays and Glenfield Rovers while at high school.
 While playing for East Coast Bays, she became the first female to be named in a Chatham Cup squad in the 2021 edition.

 On 7 August 2021 it was announced that Leat had signed with West Ham United who play in the FA Women's Super League.
 On 11 May 2022, West Ham United confirmed that Leat was not offered a new contract and would depart at the end of the season.

 On 13 July 2022 Aston Villa announced the signing of Leat for the 2022–23 season.
 Leat made her Villa debut on 1 October 2022, in a FA Women's League Cup game against Manchester United.
 After the match ended in a 1–1 draw, Aston Villa won on penalties thanks to four saves by Leat.

 She left Aston Villa through mutual consent on 12 January 2025.

 On 20 March 2025, Leat signed for NRFL Women's Premiership club Hibiscus Coast as an outfield player.

 On 9 July 2025, Eastern Suburbs announced they had signed Leat for the remainder of the 2025 season as a goalkeeper.

 Newcastle Jets announced on 25 July 2025 that Leat had signed for the 2025–26 A-League Women season.
+In August 2026, the club announced Leat's departure at the conclusion of her contract.